 After working on a labor-intensive home renovation projects all year, we were both exhausted.
 Plus, when you travel for work and your work never ends, it can be hard to find time for you.
 So a couple summers ago, SVV and I squeezed in a quick little three-day road trip to the Blue Ridge Mountains in North Georgia, beginning moments after we turned our rental house over to its new inhabitants.

-This post was last updated in February 2021 and contains Airbnb affiliate links.
+This post was last updated in April 2021.

 Living back in Tennessee for nearly a decade has presented us with no shortage of road trip options; destinations we can reach in a matter of hours.
 We’re bordered by eight states and can be in so many cool cities—Knoxville, Memphis, Louisville, Lexington, Asheville, Atlanta, Chattanooga, Birmingham, the list goes on—in a matter of hours by car.
 But when I’m stealing away for an actual vacation, I often want to get out of the cities, and a road trip to Blue Ridge had forever evaded me, despite it being in North Georgia just an hour beyond the Tennessee border.

 We loved Blue Ridge for a number of reasons, but what put it up there as a place we’d return to multiples times after this inaugural trip was this.

 It’s an easily doable weekend trip from Tennessee

 For us, and from the Nashville area, Blue Ridge is just three hours by car; anything longer than that, and I would demand more than a weekend there.
 It is truly the ideal distance for a three-day getaway, particularly if you are looking for a remote getaway where you don’t see a soul.

 It’s extremely pet-friendly